technicalguru/docker-mailserver/examples/kubernetes/README.md

 You need to execute some further first-time installation steps.
 Follow the instructions as given in [mailserver-roundcube](https://github.com/technicalguru/docker-mailserver-roundcube) documentation.

+# Testing your Mailserver

+Here are some useful links that help you to test whether your new Mailserver works as intended and no security flaws are introduced:

+* [**Relay Test**](http://www.aupads.org/test-relay.html) - checks whether your mailserver can be misused as an open mail gateway (relay)
+* [**TLS Test**](https://www.checktls.com/) - checks whether your TLS configuration is complete and works as intended
+* [**SMTP Test**](https://mxtoolbox.com/diagnostic.aspx) - A general mailserver diagnostic tool

 # Congratulations!

 The setup of the mailserver is complete now.
 Feel free to give feedback or report bugs and change requests